 - You will be called upon, by name, on a few days during the quarter, and asked one question related to that lecture.
 If you are present and respond to the question, you will receive credit for the Participation component of the course grade.

 - There will be six problem sets during the term.
-See the course outline for tentative assignment dates.
-All problem sets will be posted on the course web page.
+See the course outline for assignments and due dates.

 - Some problems on the problem set will be graded based on effort, but not on the correctness of the answer.
 Other problems will be graded based both on effort and on the knowledge demonstrated.
 It will not be announced beforehand which problems fall into which category.

 - Graded problem sets will normally be returned one week after the due date.
 Solutions will be available online when the problem sets are returned.

 - Your lowest problem set score will be dropped at the end of the quarter.

 - There will be a paper to be completed during the second half of the term.
 It will be on a topic of your choice, based on something we cover in class.
 Typically, this will focus on one technology or one type of application.